PMassicotte/cdoc/README.md

 -   Need to validate sampling locations (see the KML file).

+-   Some stations (eg. `061010SHa`) have no geographical information.

 Dana12
 ------

 -   CDOM were converted to absorption coefficients using a pathlength of 0.01m.
 Is that OK?

+-   Some stations are missing geographical information.

 Arctic rivers
 -------------